Teradata NUSI Selectivity and Data-Block Density

-The primary goal is to show how the number of rows per base table data block impacts selectivity.
+The goal of this article is to show how the number of rows per base-table data block impacts the selectivity threshold for Non-Unique Secondary Indexes (NUSI) in Teradata.

 CREATE MULTISET TABLE INDEXING.NUSI_SELECTIVITY